Skip to content

 )

-For finer control, use uni.llm_chat to talk to any configured LLM role ("main", "tasks", "sleep", "embeddings", or plugin-defined roles):
+For full chat instead of one-off prompts, use uni.llm_chat to talk to any configured LLM role ("main", "tasks", "sleep", "embeddings", or plugin-defined roles):

 Streaming from a specific role